This page deals with the gates of some towns of the Papal State.

 of Bolsena.
 They both had new gates in the XVIIIth century.
 Porta

-Viterbese (left) in Montefiascone was erected during the pontificate of Pope Benedict XIV in 1744.
-The main gate of Valentano, in the former Duchy of Castro was built in 1779 during the pontificate of Pope Pius VI.
+Viterbese was erected during the pontificate of Pope Benedict XIV in 1744.
+The main gate of Valentano, in the former Duchy of Castro was completed in 1779 during the pontificate of Pope Pius VI, but it was designed in the XVIth century.